miklevin/MikeLev.in/_posts/2023-04-20-my-secret-daily-work-journal-now-more-yaml-like.md

 ---
 date: 2023-04-20
 title: My Secret Daily Work Journal now More YAML-like
-permalink: /blog/my-secret-daily-work-journal-now-more-yaml-like/
 headline: "Unveiling My Secret Daily Work Journal: Now with YAML-like Structure!"
 description: I've created a new journaling format that uses YAML-like front-matter and a few transformations.
 I just hit a button, but the 1-page journal.md where I edit all my blog posts at once gets sliced & diced into individual Jekyll-style posts, gets AI suggested headline, meta description and keywords, then rolls it all back into journal.md for further editing, revision and refinement.
 Come see how!
 keywords: Journaling, YAML-like, Parsing, Post-by-Post, Line-by-Line, Date, Title, URL Slug, Front-Matter, 3-Hyphens, Output File, Input File, Comparison Function, Testing, Publishing
-categories: publishing, journaling
+categories: journaling, publishing
+permalink: /blog/my-secret-daily-work-journal-now-more-yaml-like/
 layout: post
 ---

 My new yamlesque journaling format does 2 rounds of parsing.
 The first is post-by-post based on parsing the approximately 80 character hyphen lines that